SkinneePix - A step too far for 'thinspiration'?

 While we prefer people to have a GP referral, this isn’t essential for individuals over the age of 18; you can also contact Priory directly to discuss your needs and options for treatment.

-“Enjoying a full recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment followed through a structured programme.
+“Enjoying a lasting recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment followed through a structured programme.
 Treatment for an eating disorder can be life-changing.”